EXPLAINER: How US rules on international travel are changing | Business

 EXPLAINER: How US rules on international travel are changing

-The U.S. will allow in international travelers, but they must be vaccinated with a few exceptions.The U.S. is also reopening the land borders with Canada and Mexico for vaccinated people.
-Americans who are unvaccinated have to show proof of a negative COVID-19 test within one day of international travel.
+The US will allow in international travellers, but they must be vaccinated with a few exceptions.The US is also reopening the land borders with Canada and Mexico for vaccinated people.

 - Country: